Zoraida Córdova: Selected works

 Her second young adult series, Brooklyn Brujas (Witches), originally began as a Latinx version of Charmed and has been inspired by Córdova's Ecuadorian heritage.
 Córdova says that she wanted to write about identity, family, and magic, while being inclusive of people of color, without taking from preexisting mythologies, ultimately creating a fictional pantheon of gods, inspired by many different Latin American cultures.
 She worked on multiple drafts of what would become the first novel, Labyrinth Lost, for years before it ultimately sold in 2014.

 Labyrinth Lost follows Alex, a bruja who hates magic and accidentally makes her entire family vanish when she performs a spell to rid herself of her own magic.
 It was published by Sourcebooks in September 2016 and received a starred review from School Library Journal.
 In April 2017, it was announced that Paramount had acquired movie rights to the novel.
 As of May 2019 the project is still in early development and no producer or writer has been attached yet.

 A sequel, Bruja Born, about Lula, the sister of the protagonist of the first book, whose life is turned upside down after a bus crash, was published in June 2018.
 Córdova says that she didn't feel the story was complete after the first novel and that she didn't want to "mess up" Alex's ending, so chose the point of view of her sister instead, writing a much more "darker" novel in tone than the first.

-A third novel in the series is slated for publication in 2020.
+A third novel in the series was published in 2020.
+This book, titled Wayward Witch, followed a new character named Rose that was pulled through a portal into the land of Adas.
+She has to work to try and fix the problems of that land in her attempt to return home.